Buddhika-Pathirathna/Buddhika-Pathirathna/README.md

-### Hi there 👋 I am Buddhika ✍️
+### Hi there 👋 I am Buddhika 👩‍💻 Welcome to My GitHub!

+## 🌟 API & Developer Documentation Technical Writer
-I am a passionate technical writer from Sri Lanka and  am eager to work in API docs, Developer docs, and Web3 projects.
+ ✍️ I am a passionate technical writer from Sri Lanka with expertise in API and developer documentation.
+ With a background in engineering and a flair for simplifying technical content, I create clear, engaging, and user-friendly resources that empower developers and users alike.

 ![My Banner](/assets/bdk-banner-1.png)